syncfusion-content/maui-docs/MAUI/TreeMap/layouts.md

 ## Squarified

 The `Squarified` layout visualizes data in square-like rectangles with an optimal aspect ratio.
 It divides rectangles considering both the height and width of the parent view.
-This layout, which is the default rendering type for TreeMap, determines the size of each rectangle based on the `PrimaryValuePath` property value and the available size.
+This layout, which is the default rendering type for TreeMap, determines the size of each rectangle will be calculated based on the `PrimaryValuePath` property value and the available size.

 {% tabs %}
 {% highlight XAML hl_lines="3" %}